xfthhxk/blog/README.md

 `bb render` will generate html from the markdown files without `live.js`.

-`bb publish` will publish the blog.
+`bb publish!` will do a clean, render and publish the blog.

 ## License
 A big chunk of the source was adapted from [borkdude's blog](https://github.com/borkdude/blog) and